Washington Trails Association: Trail work

-WTA volunteers work on both backcountry and front-country trails.
-WTA partnered with the Washington State and Recreation Commission to make the Hardy Ridge trail system in Beacon Rock State Park functional for backcountry hikers, mountain bikers, and equestrians by 2006.
+WTA partnered with the Washington State Parks and Recreation Commission to make the Hardy Ridge trail system in Beacon Rock State Park functional for backcountry hikers, mountain bikers, and equestrians by 2006.
 Trail work was also performed on the front-country trail Margaret's Way, located on Squak Mountain.
 Contributors to this project included the Washington Trails Association, the Issaquah Alps Trail Club, and King County Parks.